langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]

-  - **Gather customer feedback:** Ask what works, what behaviors are encouraged, and what the biggest bottlenecks are.
+  - **Gather customer feedback:** Ask what works, what behaviours are encouraged, and what the biggest bottlenecks are.
     Digest the data, analyse it, and create a customised gap analysis based on your company's threat landscape and inventory.
     [O'Reilly: 97 Things Every Application Security Professional Should Know][